sosiristseng/sosiristseng.github.io/docs/code/gitlab-ci/index.md

       # Second cartesian set of parameters
 ```

-This will creat 4 jobs with a combination of a custom message and a specific Python image.
+This will create 4 jobs with a combination of a custom message and a specific Python image.

 **See also** [the blog post by Michael Friedrich](https://dnsmichi.at/2021/09/23/efficient-pipelines-gitlab-ci-cd-parallel-matrix-builds-reference/) for more parallel matrix build with GitLab CI/CD.